 Automaticity, excitability, conductivity, and contractility.

-The closing of AV valves during ventricular diastole.
+The closing of the AV valve during ventricular diastole.

-The closing of Semilunar Valves during ventricular systole.
+The closing of the semilunar valve during ventricular systole.

-It is one complete contraction and relaxation of the heart.
+It involves one complete contraction and relaxation of the heart.

 (1) Absolute – the time in which the cells cannot respond to a stimulus.
-Phases 0, 1, 2, and half of 3 represent the absolute refractory period.
 (2) Relative – the time in which repolarization is almost complete and a strong stimulus may cause depolarization.
-The second half of phase 3 represents the relative refractory period.

 Final Thoughts